Wavelyio/wavely-docs/docs/api/geolocation-api.md

 **Description**

-Gets all SIM card locations of the company.
+Get all SIM card locations of the company.

 **Endpoint**